LIVE EVENT PREPARATION, INSTRUCTIONS & TIPS

 On live event days, sponsors/exhibitors will follow that link and log into the platform to participate in the conference proceedings.

-Once signed into the web portal, you will be directed to the Home Lobby.
-Click the Profile icon located at the top right of the green navigation bar and select ‘Digital Exhibition’ from the dropdown menu to be taken to your company’s digital booth.
-From here, you will:
+Once signed into the platform, you will be directed to the Home Lobby.
+Use the profile icon menu to switch between your individual and company profiles.
+From your company profile, you will:

 Tips For Maximizing Your Participation

-To help you have the best conference experience and gain the most ROI, we’ve come up with the following suggestions/advice for all sponsors and exhibitors:
+To help you have the best conference experience and gain the most ROI, we’ve come up with the following suggestions for all sponsors and exhibitors:

 Promote your presence beforehand – There’s no point in simply showing up on the day; in order to draw in relevant, high-quality leads you must ensure people know where to find you.
 Social media is where you likely have the greatest reach and therefore opportunity to spread the news of your exhibitor role.